flyteorg/flyte/rsts/deployment/plugin_setup/gcp/bigquery.rst

 Google Bigquery Plugin Setup
 ----------------------------

-This guide gives an overview of how to set up the Big query in your GCP Flyte deployment.
-Big query plugin need flyte deployment in GCP, It will not work in sandbox/AWS/Azure flyte deployment.
-Please provide correct service account to flyte propeller for bigquery access.
+This guide gives an overview of how to set up Big query in your Flyte deployment.
+Big query plugin needs Flyte deployment in GCP cloud; sandbox/GCP/Azure wouldn't work.

 1. Create a file named ``values-bigquery.yaml`` and add the following config to it.